LearnToRunFast/CS_Notes/Docker/dokcer.md

 ### Persistent Volume Claim

-A advertisement(claim) for peyersistent volume that can be provided to **pods**, but it may not be ready yet.
+A advertisement(claim) for persistent volume that can be provided to **pods**, but it may not be ready yet.
 It can be dynamically provisioned if necessary.

 **Problem**: The postgres database was created in a container and is located inside the virtual machine(Deployment object), any crash happened to the container will potentially destroy all the data.